-In Canada, contingent workers currently comprise 30% of the workforce, expecting to grow to over 35% by 2025.
-In the U.S., the gig economy is estimated to be about 34% of the country's workforce, and is expected to rise to 43% by 2020.
+In Canada, contingent workers currently comprise 30 per cent of the workforce, expecting to grow to over 35 per cent by 2025.
+In the U.S., the gig economy is estimated to be about 34 per cent of the country's workforce, and is expected to rise to 43 per cent by 2020.
 As these numbers continue to grow, 21st century organizations will need new strategies to attract non-traditional workers -- including negotiating for their work.

 Negotiating pay rates with your organization’s contracted resources can be one of the most daunting aspects of your hiring program, but it’s also one of the most important.

 When beginning negotiation discussions, your organization needs to enter the conversation prepared with knowledge and best practices that ensure a fair, market-based contract rate that’s mutually beneficial to both parties.

 Below is an easy-to-follow, actionable plan that will align your directly sourced workforce with your cost saving objectives.

 Leverage your hiring data

 Use your hiring data to establish benchmarks on what you pay for specific roles.
 If you already have a rate card, even better.
 Use it and compare it against your hiring results, paying particular attention to the use of “niche” or “other” worker types.
 If you are using these types of workers, dig in to find out why.
 This usually means that someone is working around rate compliance, you need to add a new category or you should review your existing rate card to current market conditions.